Please review Cole Academy's School Reopening options. Decisions need to be made by August 3.

 Board of Directors

-Mary Harding, President
+Mary Harding, Vice President

 Amy Gilmore, Secretary

-Jason Marentette, Director
+Jason Marentette, Treasurer

 Board of Directors meeting schedule is posted at Cole Academy and the meeting minutes are available in the office.